Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Pattern Mining

 \section{Pattern Mining}

 This section presents our technique for mining patterns, i.e. subgraphs in a relational database graph.
-Since finding all subgraphs is generally a hard problem with no known polynomial algorithm \citep{bomze_maximum_1999}, we present a non-exhaustive algorithm that has only linear-time complexity in the dataset size but that allows us to compute estimates of utility that are \textit{close}, in a precise sense, to their true values.
+Finding all subgraphs is generally a hard problem with no known polynomial algorithm \citep{bomze_maximum_1999}.
+Prior work include pruning techniques and canonical ordering to ameliorate the cost, but without changing the complexity \citep{alam2021mining}, or focusing on mining just maximal cliques, doing so in $\mathcal{O}(|V|^{2.376})$ time \citep{spyropoulou2014interesting}.
+In contrast, we present a non-exhaustive algorithm that has only $\mathcal{O}(|V|)$ complexity in the dataset size and mines more general patterns (not just cliques) up to a given size.
+We show that our approach allows us to compute estimates of utility that are \textit{close}, in a precise sense, to their true values.